Maiikiru/Cracker-Barrel-Peg-Solver/readme.md

 This is a section for the abbreviations that I will use throughout this document:

 <a id="LUT"></a>
 LUT := LookUpTable A table that stores results of common computations.
-Used to save time by not recomputing results that are already known.
+Used to save time by not recomputing results that are already known.<br>
 <a id="BFS"></a>
 BFS := Breadth First Search: A strategy for exploring a graph by exploring all adjacent nodes first before proceeding any deeper.
 [Wiki](https://en.wikipedia.org/wiki/Breadth-first_search)

-## Abstract:

 ## Try it yourself
 Compile the code using: <br>